It's My Turn (film): Production

-The film had a tumultuous production due to conflict between Weill and producer Ray Stark.
+The film had a tumultuous production due to conflict between Claudia Weill and producer Ray Stark.
 After Stark's death, Weill said he "was a real bully, and so it was a difficult situation.”
 Weill claimed Stark would undermine her authority in front of the crew, and overly-scrutinize her work.
 Later she found out that while editing the movie, Stark had hired a shadow editor to cut a different version of the film.
-Due to the overall experience she directed no more films outside of television.
+Due to the overall experience, she directed no more films outside of television.

 Critical reception

-Roger Ebert of The Chicago Sun-Times gave the film 2 stars out of 4:
+Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4, writing that:

-The film was nominated for a Razzie Award for Worst Screenplay for Eleanor Bergstein.
+The film was nominated for a Razzie Award for Worst Screenplay for Eleanor Bergstein at the 1st Golden Raspberry Awards.

+David Nusair of Reel Film Reviews gave a mildly positive review writing, "It’s agreeably familiar subject matter that’s employed to basically watchable yet relentlessly uneven effect by Weill, as the filmmaker, armed with a script by Eleanor Bergstein, delivers an erratically-paced endeavor that’s rarely, if ever, as peppy or lighthearted as its opening stretch might’ve indicated..."